Self-guided Sightseeing Tour #1 in Mérida, Spain

 Sight 5: Trajan Arch

-The Arch of Trajan in Mérida (Spain) is an access gate with a Roman monumental arch that receives this name because at the time it was thought to be a triumphal arch.
-The arch has traditionally been known in the city as "Trajan's", without any basis linking it to that emperor.
+The one known as Trajan's Arch of Mérida (Spain) is an access gate with a Roman monumental arch that receives this name because at the time it was thought to be a triumphal arch.
+The arch has traditionally been known in the city as "Trajan's", without any foundation that relates it to that emperor.
 Since December 13, 1912 it has been protected as an Asset of Cultural Interest and in 1993 UNESCO declared it a World Heritage Site as part of the Archaeological Complex of Mérida.

 Sight 6: Iglesia de Nuestra Señora del Carmen

-The church of Nuestra Señora del Carmen was born as a sanctuary attached to the Convent of Discalced Franciscans that had been moved in the eighteenth century from the church of Nuestra Señora de la Antigua.
-After the Confiscation of Mendizábal, the monastery became home to the facilities of the city's Psychiatric Hospital until it was moved to its current location.
-The temple, which never ceased to be used as a church, is currently a brotherhood temple where the canonical headquarters of the Brotherhood of Calvary is located.
+The church of Nuestra Señora del Carmen was born as a sanctuary annexed to the Convent of Discalced Franciscans that had been transferred in the eighteenth century from the church of Nuestra Señora de la Antigua.
+After the Confiscation of Mendizábal, the monastery began to house the facilities of the city's Psychiatric Hospital until it was moved to its current location.
+The temple, which never ceased to be used as a church, is currently a Cafrade temple where the canonical headquarters of the Brotherhood of Calvary is located.

 Sight 7: Templo de Diana